 First time exceeding the limit: warning

-Second time exceeding the limit: time penalty
+Second (and third, fourth etc.) time exceeding the limit: time penalty

 All 1x incidents, direct (1x) or indirect (0x -> 1x), are counted towards the limit.